learn-co-curriculum/git-basics-readme/README.md

 	new file:   README.md
 ```

-You can now see that Git is ready to keep track of `README.md` and recognizes that the file is new to this repository.
-However, while we've informed Git that there is a new file, we still haven't informed Git that this new file is considered a change to our repository.
-We create changes in our repository by making "commits."
+You can now see that Git is ready to keep track of `README.md` and recognizes that the file is new to
+this repository.
+However, while we've informed Git that there is a new file, we still haven't informed
+Git that this new file is considered a change to our repository.
+We create changes in our repository
+by making "commits."

 **To capture all changes in a directory –– the standard way to do it –– type `git add .`, where the `.` refers to the entire current directory.**

-## Cataloging a new version of your code with `git commit`
+## Use `git commit` to apply a message to the commit

 Git allows us to mark changes to our code as different versions, or, in Git speak, "commits."
+A commit
-A commit is like a frozen copy of your code at a given point.
-Once you've made a commit, you can always easily revert to that version of your code as it existed at that exact moment.
+is like a frozen copy of your code at a given point.
+Once you've made a commit, you can always easily
+revert to that version of your code as it existed at that exact moment.

-Now that Git is aware of a change to our project –– the addition of `README.md` –– let's submit the first official version of our project using `git commit`.
-Whenever we make a commit, we must supply a commit message describing the version or commit.
-This message log makes it easy for us to figure out what each commit or version is all about.
+Now that Git is aware of a change to our project –– the addition of `README.md` –– let's submit the
+first official version of our project using `git commit`.
+Whenever we make a commit, we must supply
+a commit message describing the version or commit.
+This message log makes it easy for us to figure
+out what each commit or version is all about.

 To make your first commit, type: `git commit -m "Added README.md"`.
-This tells Git that our commit message, represented by the `-m` flag, is `"Added README.md"`.
+This tells Git that our commit
+message, represented by the `-m` flag, is `"Added README.md"`.

 ```
-next-big-thing $ git commit -m "Added README.md" [master (root-commit) e55477d] Added README.md
+my-git-project $ git commit -m "Added README.md" [master (root-commit) e55477d] Added README.md
  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 README.md
 ```

-Git tells us that it created a new version of our code, represented by the esoteric SHA `e55477d` (basically how Git keeps track of versions).
+Git tells us that it created a new version of our code, represented by the esoteric SHA `e55477d`
+(the identification system that Git uses to keep track of versions).
 The commit changed 1 file.
+Now, if you type `git status` ask to see the status of our project, with no other changes to any
-With that commit made and no other changes to our files, if we ask Git what the status of our project is now, we'll see that it is at a "Clean State", that there is nothing to commit and no new changes.
+files, you'll see that it is at a "Clean State", and there is nothing to commit and no new changes.

 ```
-next-big-thing $ git status
+my-git-project $ git status
 On branch master
 nothing to commit, working directory clean
 ```